 Having never performed an existing script before, the Colliders thought it was time to give it a go, and chose Samuel Beckett's short play Come & Go.

-Addressing power, ownership and modern slavery, Belonging premiered at the HTMlles festival in Montreal, on 17 October 2007, accessible to audiences at the festival and online, and was performed again on 7th of December 2007, 7PM GMT as part of the Intimacy seminar in Goldsmiths, London and online.
+Addressing power, ownership and modern slavery, Belonging premiered at the HTMlles festival in Montreal, on 17 October 2007, accessible to audiences at the festival and online.
+It was performed again on 7th of December 2007, 7PM GMT as part of the Intimacy seminar in Goldsmiths, London and online.

 Familiar Features was developed during our SCANZ residency, and was presented at Intimacy & Inyerface (Wellington) on 20 July 2006 and at the Dunedin Fringe Festival, October 7 2006, as part of the Blue Oyster Gallery performance art series.